Immigrate to Malaysia from South Africa

 - Proof of accommodation in Malaysia is needed.

 The formalities for work visas can be handled by our Malaysian lawyers, in collaboration with the company that hires nationals from South Africa.
 The employment contract is an important part of the work visa application, alongside a letter of invitation.
-You can discuss all the legal aspects with one of our attorneys in Malaysia if you intend to immigrate to this country from South Africa.
+You can discuss all the legal aspects with one of our attorneys in Malaysia if you intend to immigrate to Malaysia from South Africa.

 Can I apply for a student visa for Malaysia?